Adapted Wasserstein distance between the laws of SDEs: The synchronous coupling: Properties and optimality

-In light of \Cref{prop:kr-discrete-optimality}, \Cref{lem:truncated-increasing-kernels} implies that, for the adapted Wasserstein distance between the laws of two discrete-time monotone Euler--Maruyama schemes, the Knothe--Rosenblatt rearrangement is an optimiser, when all coefficients are Lipschitz.
+Combined with \Cref{prop:kr-discrete-optimality}, \Cref{lem:truncated-increasing-kernels} implies that, for the adapted Wasserstein distance between the laws of two discrete-time monotone Euler--Maruyama schemes, the Knothe--Rosenblatt rearrangement is an optimiser, when all coefficients are Lipschitz.
+Next we show that, for two SDEs driven by a common Wiener process, the joint law of the discrete-time monotone Euler--Maruyama schemes coincides with the Knothe--Rosenblatt rearrangement between the laws of the two schemes.